"He has made everything beautiful in its time."

 You will often find people sitting on the benches enjoying the garden.
 Some come to take pictures in their prom dresses or their first communion outfits and weddings that were held at other places.

-Joyce Jackson, Nancy and Bob Campbell, Richard Tinsley, and others have continued to work and maintain the gardens with over 200 roses and flower beds since 2001.
-When the Campbells or Joyce are working in the garden, there is always someone walking through or sitting on a bench who says how much they love the gardens and comment that the Trinity Rose Garden is such an asset to the neighborhood.
+Joyce Jackson and others have continued to work and maintain the gardens with over 200 roses and flower beds since 2001.
+When members and volunteers are working in the garden, there is always someone walking through or sitting on a bench who says how much they love the gardens and comment that the Trinity Rose Garden is such an asset to the neighborhood.